SAP Articles

 Move ownership to the program level.
 Ideally, performance should sit under a centralized PMO or SAP Center of Excellence.
 This reduces redundancy, improves test quality, and ensures shared understanding across projects.
 For organizations struggling with this, reviewing your governance and scope boundaries is a good place to start.

-What IT Leaders Should Expect from Their Teams
+What IT Leaders Should Expect from Their Teams on Performance Testing

 Performance issues in SAP projects are often symptoms of poor planning, not technical failure.
 For IT leaders, besides reviewing test logs, please ask the right questions early enough to avoid problems later.